 Does reading make you smarter?

-Of course, I answer with an empathetic YES!
+Of course, I answer with an emphatic YES!
 And not just because I’m a book person.
 Reading makes you smarter because it increases the connectivity in your brain, forging new pathways to make your brain even stronger.

 While I think all reading has its benefits, if you are looking for books that will make you smarter, these easy-to-read nonfiction books are a great starting point.